MartinDM/martindm.uk/src/posts/2025-02-10-developers-as-product-engineers.md

 But there’s much we can take and aspire to even as individual contributors.
 We can stand out as acting _*Product Engineers*_ in our feature teams as far as we’re able.

 We are _*product*_ experts, with the technical background.
-We are then, uniquely positioned - obliged even - to communcicate technical trade-offs, advocate for users and _*doing the right things*_ in light of user feedback and data.
+We are then, uniquely positioned - obliged even - to communicate technical trade-offs, advocate for users and _*doing the right things*_ in light of user feedback and data.

 But surely they need direction; to keep the product roadmap coherent.